 $40,000 = $1,100 x 36 months

-So I set up an automatic transfer — it took $1,000 from my checking account every month and sent it to a high interest savings account.
+So I set up an automatic transfer that took $1,000 from my checking account every month and sent it to a high interest savings account.

 With this, plus rent and everything else, I didn’t have much money leftover.
-I remember feeling jealous when my friends bought new stuff, but I knew I couldn’t afford it.
+And I remember feeling jealous when my friends were buying new stuff I knew I couldn’t afford.
 (Do you see the underlying psychology here?)

-Here’s the exact framework I use to figure out where money should go.
+And here’s the exact framework I used to figure out where my money should go.

-Most people can’t handle a $500 emergency, don’t be like them.
-(Stuffing your savings account with three to six months of cash is even better).
+Most people can’t handle a $500 emergency.
+Don’t be like them.
+(And stuffing your savings account with three to six months of cash is even better.)